List: The Wealthiest African Countries in 2023 Ranked by GDP

 Currency: Algerian dinar (DZD, دج)

-The largest country on the continent found in the north, Algeria comes in at fourth place on this list of wealthiest countries in Africa.
-Boasting a significant economy and available infrastructure and a GDP of just under $190 Billion, the county achieved a notable achievement of reducing poverty by 20% within the last 20 years.
+The largest country on the continent – Algeria, found in the north, comes in at third place on this list of wealthiest countries in Africa in 2025.
+Boasting a significant economy and available infrastructure and a GDP of over $260 Billion, the county achieved a notable achievement of reducing poverty by 20% within the last 20 years.

 Crude oil reserves are abundant in this developing Saharan country and the economy is heavily reliant on it.
 So much so that hydrocarbons (oil and natural gas) make up almost 70% of the income of the country.
 A recent discovery of more crude oil reserves have boosted this rapidly growing industrial country.